aws-samples/aws-batch-comp-infrastructure-sample/README.md

 If it does not work, see the troubleshooting section at the bottom of this document.

 Now, we will use CloudFormation to do basic account setup.
 The account-setup.yaml script sets up notification emails to be sent to the list of email accounts when the account reaches 20%, 40%, 60%, 80%, and 100% of the monthly account budget so that you have a window into the current spend rate for building and testing your solver.

 Here is the command to run it:

     aws --profile [YOUR PROFILE NAME HERE] cloudformation create-stack --stack-name &quot;setup-account-stack&quot; --template-body file://setup-account.yaml --parameters ParameterKey=emailAddress,ParameterValue=[ENTER EMAIL ADDRESS HERE]

 The --profile argument should be the profile associated with the account, and the emailAddress parameter is the email address that notification messages related to budgeting and account spending will be sent.

-After running the aws cloudformation command, you can monitor the installation process from the CloudFormation console.
+After running the aws cloudformation command, you can monitor the installation process from the CloudFormation console  [console.aws.amazon.com/cloudformation](console.aws.amazon.com/cloudformation).
 Log into your AWS account and navigate to the CloudFormation console.
+Make sure you are in the region you chose in your profile (Region is selected in the top right corder)
 You should see a stack named &quot;setup-account-stack&quot;.

  ![](cloudformation.png)
 _Figure 1: Cloudformation result_

 By clicking on this stack, and choosing &quot;events&quot;, you can see the resources associated with the stack.
 After a short time, you should see the &quot;CREATE\_SUCCEEDED&quot; event.
 If not (e.g., the email address was not valid email address syntax), you will see a &quot;CREATE\_FAILED&quot; event.
 In this case, delete the stack and try again.
-If you have trouble, please email us at: [sat-comp-2020@amazon.com](mailto:sat-comp-2020@amazon.com) and we will walk you through the process.
+If you have trouble, please email us at: [sat-comp-2021@amazon.com](mailto:sat-comp-2021@amazon.com) and we will walk you through the process.

 Although it is handy to get emails when certain account budget thresholds have been met, it is also possible to check by-the-minute account spending on the console: [https://console.aws.amazon.com/billing/home](https://console.aws.amazon.com/billing/home)